earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

 ---
-title: "How to Convert from Json to CSV at The Command Line"
+title: "How to Convert from JSON to CSV at The Command Line"
 categories:
   - Tutorials
 author: Adam